EnMasseProject/enmasse/README.md

 For questions or feedback, reach us on IRC on #enmasse on Freenode or post to our [mailing list](https://www.redhat.com/mailman/listinfo/enmasse).

+If you encounter some issues during deployment, please check the following [page](documentation/issues/issues.md) with well known issues and related fixes/workaround.

 # Contributing

 See [HACKING](HACKING.md) for details on how to build the different components of EnMasse.
 Submit patches using pull requests, or post patches to the mailing lists.
 See the [trello board](https://trello.com/enmasseproject) to get an idea of future plans and areas where you can contribute.